RepairKnowledge

 The pattern we observe at FILLER REVISION is consistent: steroids and 5-FU work best on early, inflammatory Sculptra nodules — typically within the first six months.
 Beyond that window, the fibrous capsule matures and becomes a structural barrier, not an inflammatory one.
 Continuing steroid injections at this stage does not address the encapsulated PLLA core; instead, it risks progressive tissue atrophy and skin thinning that makes future correction more difficult.
 At FILLER REVISION, we recommend transitioning to extraction after two failed steroid rounds rather than persisting with diminishing returns.
 Our ultrasound-guided micro-extraction directly removes the capsule and its contents, achieving in one session what months of repeated injections could not accomplish.

-The Definitive Solution: Ultrasound-Guided Micro-Extraction
+The Definitive Solution: Ultrasound (Ultrasonography)-Guided Micro-Extraction

 Why Physical Removal Works